 Volunteers stay with children until they are placed in loving permanent homes.
 For many abused children, a CASA volunteer is the only constant adult presence in their lives.

-In 2014, Enotah CASA volunteers donated over 5000 hours of their time and advocated for the best interests of 211 children.
+In 2016, Enotah CASA volunteers donated 4800+ hours and drove 55,000+ miles to commit their time advocating for the best interests of 211 children.
 Our goal is to provide a volunteer advocate for every child who needs one.
 Your support will bring us one step closer to achieving that goal.
 Make your tax deductible gift online, by mail or by phone, (706) 864-0300 and help change a child’s life.